 It’s no secret that if you want to improve your art, you’ve gotta practice.
 But that doesn’t have to mean repeating the same thing over and over again.
 In fact, the more you mix it up, the more you’ll grow — we promise!

-These five exercises are hand-picked to stretch your skills and open up some new artistic doors.
+These six exercises are hand-picked to stretch your skills and open up some new artistic doors.
 Let’s go!

 1. Begin With Breakfast

 Start a sketching practice is by drawing what’s in front of you every morning … your breakfast!
 Start honing your observational skills while practicing value and perspective — you’ll continue to build on these techniques in every drawing you do.

 Creating quick, loose vignettes is a great practice for learning how to capture the world in pen and ink.
 It all starts with “reading” the scene around you to select and frame the most interesting angle on your surroundings.

 Cross-hatching is a technique you’ll turn to again and again in your pen and ink drawing.
 Get the method down by sketching everyday objects in your home.

 4. A New Perspective on Plants